sjackman/10xgenomics-slides/10xgenomics-slides.md

 **Think of each molecule of linked reads as a long read.**

-Can we assemble the molecules using \
+Can we assemble these molecules using \
 an overlap-layout-consensus approach \
 without first assembling the reads?